er-ishita/er-ishita/README.md

 ---

-> *“still figuring it out, over a glass of filtered coffee and uncooked cookies✨”*
+> *“still figuring it out, over a glass of filtered coffee and half baked cookies✨”*